What is the difference between an issue and a completeness gap?

 What is the difference between dismissing and deleting?

-resolution is recorded in the bill’s audit log.
+resolution is recorded in the audit log.

 Why is the Data Quality page not loading?